tali0273/Tao-Li/README.md

 ##Requirements:
 ###User Stories:
-1) As a college student I want to be able to message easily so that I can communicate with my friends
+1) Create private messaging: As a college student I want to be able to message easily so that I can communicate with my friends
 ###Requirements: